dayseanm04/network/CCNA/Configuring-Spanning-Tree/task-configs/task2.md

 You should see:
 - SW1 is now the Root Bridge for VLAN 1
-- Bridge ID Priority around 24577
+- Bridge ID Priority is 24577

 ### Expected output For VLAN 2 ✅